 Some commitments detailed in the MOUs diverge from country-level spending projections provided by IHME and forecast through indicators such as GDP, debt, development assistance for health, and government health expenditures.
 These discrepancies have implications for the feasibility of the domestic spending pledges.

-Among the five available full texts, Liberia and Uganda stand out as partners facing particularly high cofinancing expectations, as their MOU domestic commitments outpace the health budget growth projected by IHME.
+Among the eight available full texts, Cameroon, Liberia, Nigeria, and Uganda stand out as partners facing particularly high cofinancing expectations, as their MOU domestic commitments outpace the health budget growth projected by IHME.
 If these countries are to achieve their stipulated health-spending growth, they could need to either transfer some funding responsibilities to other donors or reallocate resources from other national priorities.
-Kenya, Mozambique, and Rwanda, meanwhile, face cofinancing expectations that are slightly below IHME projected growth, suggesting higher likelihoods of smooth implementation.
+Ethiopia, Kenya, Mozambique, and Rwanda, meanwhile, face cofinancing expectations that are slightly below IHME projected growth, suggesting higher likelihoods of smooth implementation.

 Disease Area Funding in the MOUs